maxfrerichs/maxfrerichs/README.md

-- 👋 Hi, I’m Max
+- 👋 Hi, I’m Max, a TYPO3 and PHP developer currently working at LfdA - Labor für digitale Angelegenheiten GmbH
-- 👀 I’m interested in Front-end development (and other stuff, like low-level-programming)
+- 👀 I’m interested in Web development in general (and other stuff, like low-level-programming)
-- 🌱 I’m currently learning Rust and TypeScript
+- 🌱 I’m currently learning Docker
-- 💞️ I’m looking to collaborate on ... nothing special :P
 - 📫 How to reach me:
      mail: maxfrerichs@gmx.de